-Formula Grant - The Provisional Settlement for 2013/14 and 2014/15 was announced on 19 December 2012.
-The Council saw cuts of 5.3% in 2011/12 and 16.9% in 2012/13 in Formula Grant after receipt of transitional grant funding.
-The Provisional Settlement for 2013/14 and 2014/15 shows a further cut of 7.4% for 2013/14, followed by 16.6% in 2014/15.
-It is anticipated that further cuts are to come and for the purposes of this MTFS, cuts of 5% in both 2015/16 and 2016/17 have been assumed.
-Also rolled into this funding from 2013/14 will be the homelessness grant, the Council Tax freeze grant and the Council Tax Support grant:
+Formula Grant - The Local Government Finance Settlement has announced the provisional figures for 2014/15 and 2015/16 which reflect cuts of 14.5% and 15.9% respectively.
+It is anticipated that further cuts are to come and for the purposes of this MTFS, cuts of 10% in both 2016/17 and 2017/18 have been assumed.
+Also rolled into this funding from 2013/14 are the homelessness grant, the Council Tax freeze grant and the Council Tax Support grant:

 - The Council receives annual funding of £127k to support homelessness initiatives. - The Council is in receipt of a grant of £246k in respect of freezing its Council Tax for 2011/12 which it will receive in each of the years to 2014/15.
 Although it froze its Council Tax in 2012/13, the grant funding for this year was for one year only.
-The Council is intending to freeze its Council Tax for a third year.
-This will entitle the Council to further grant funding of £99.6k in both 2013/14 and 2014/15. - Following the introduction of the new Localised Council Tax Reduction Scheme, the Council will receive a reduction in the associated Government funding of approximately 14% (£2.2m).
-The impact of this will be negated by reducing the Council Tax discount for claimants by 5% and removing second homes and empty property discounts.
-Council Tax Support funding of £2m will be received to negate the impact on the Taxbase of this scheme.
+The Council is also entitled to a further grant of £99.6k due to freezing its Council Tax in 2013/14.
+This has been rolled into the Revenue Support Grant.
+A further grant of £80k will be payable for the 2014/15 freeze in both 2014/15 and 2015/16 and then a further £84k for freezing Council Tax again in 2015/16. - Following the introduction of the Localised Council Tax Reduction Scheme, the Council received a reduction in the associated Government funding of approximately 14% (£2.2m).
+The impact of this was negated by reducing the Council Tax discount for claimants by 5.5% and removing second homes and empty property discounts.
+Council Tax Support funding of £2m was received to negate the impact on the Taxbase of this scheme in 2013/14.
+From 2014/15, this has been rolled into the Formula Grant and is not separately identifiable.